 Dental floss seems fairly innocuous.
 But like with any modern-day personal care products, consumers need to be aware of added chemicals that may go into its production.

-A new study suggests certain types of consumer behaviors, including flossing with Oral-B Glide dental floss can contribute to elevated levels in the body of toxic PFAS chemicals.Read Full Post »
+A new study suggests certain types of consumer behaviors, including flossing with Oral-B Glide dental floss can con...Read Full Post »

 |Posted on January 7, 2018 at 9:05 PM||comments (0)|